Oregon approves measure requiring insurers to cover abortion

 The Democratic-controlled Oregon Senate approved the measure in a 17-13 vote along party lines.
 It now heads to Democratic Gov. Kate Brown.

+In some states such as New York, abortions are cost-free if they’re deemed medically necessary.
+The Oregon bill is unique, however, in that patients would have access to the procedure for virtually any reason, at any time, including sex-selective and late-term abortions.

-The bill would also allocate almost $500,000 over the next two years to expand cost-free reproductive health coverage, including abortions, to immigrants who are otherwise ineligible for Medicaid.
+The bill would also allocate almost $500,000 over the next two years to expand cost-free reproductive health coverage, including abortions, to immigrants who are otherwise ineligible under the Oregon Health Plan — the state’s Medicaid program that currently spends nearly $2 million a year to pay for roughly 3,500 abortions statewide.

+“Unintended pregnancies can perpetuate cycles of poverty, and we can help stop it.
+It is a woman’s right to choose when and if she is ready in her life to have a child,” said Sen. Laurie Monnes Anderson, a Democrat who is also a public health nurse.

+Oregon’s $10 million reproductive health care bill would also provide public funds for family planning services and post-partum care for low-income residents.